chaeeun-h/chaeeun-h.github.io/index.md

 ## About Me

-My name is Chaeeun Han, and I am a third-year Ph.D. student in the College of Information Sciences and Technology at Pennsylvania State University.
+My name is Chaeeun Han, and I am a fourth-year Ph.D. student in the College of Information Sciences and Technology at Pennsylvania State University.
 My advisor is [Dr. Aron Laszka](https://aronlaszka.com), and my research interests lie in machine learning security, cyber-physical system, and computational social science.
 Recently, I have been working on projects related to detecting poisoned training data using active search and forecasting transportation disruptions.

 ## Research Interests

 - **Machine Learning:** Security, Data Poisoning, Labeling, Optimization, Decision Making
-- **Cyber Physical System:** Transportation
+- **Cyber Physical System:** Transit Services
 - **Computerational Social Science:** NLP, Social Media, Network Science